 The purpose of the campaign was to get website clicks.
 All it got was likes and shares.

-There went few hundred dollars in the drain because of my negligence.
+Of-course, i wasted few hundred dollars down the drain because of my negligence.

 The common mistake most of the brands make on Facebook is “Not understand their user base”.